dprint/plugins/README.md

 ## Redirect to Any GitHub Repo (For Plugin Authors)

-This service provides a convenient redirect for a WASM plugin stored in any GitHub repo.
+This service provides a convenient redirect for a Wasm plugin stored in any GitHub repo.

 To use it, create a GitHub release in your repo with: